PIXELZIAN/DnD-Retailer/README.md

 LocalStorage names -->
 //username = name of user
-//currentAccount = a number of account, it can be used to check on the array.
+//currentAccountsNum = a number of account, it can be used to check on the array.
+//Newpassword = it the password for the new account that is made
+//NewUserEmail = it the email for the new account that is made
+//NewUserName = it the username for the new account that is made